LAXY9887/project-Lyxai/README.md

 # Method

 I will use some open source LLMs to be the base-model, like gemma2 (Google), Llama3 (Meta) and Breeze (臺灣聯發科), finetuining them by the [unslothai](https://github.com/unslothai/unsloth) package.

-I use my own PC with RTX4070 and 32 GB RAM.
+I will perform finetuining use my own PC with RTX4070 and 32 GB RAM.

 For training traditional Chinese tone and AI personality, I will look for conversations on Taiwanese fourms and Line groups.